 Warning!
 This ride is HARD and is intended for experienced cyclists.
 There will be over 8400′ of climbing (which is A LOT), much of which is on rough Forest Service roads.
 It will likely be HOT as well.

 Time Limits: You must make it to the Entiat aid station (mile 51) by 1:00 pm.
 If you fail to make the time cut off you are in over your head and we will provide a ride back.
 Should you choose to not accept a ride from our sag support YOU ARE ON YOU OWN.
 If you are concerned about making the time cut off be prepared to catch a ride back in our sweep or have your own support.
 Scoring closes at 5:00 pm.

 What you get: You will receive a super cool limited Gran Fondo Leavenworth souvenir, a well thought out, and well marked course to ride, a well stocked aid station to refuel at mid ride, and a Bavarian meal to refuel post ride courtesy of Der Hinterhof.
 We will also post the times of all finishers for bragging rights.

-Route: The course is designed to give riders a glimpse of some very rugged, out of the way parts of central Washington.
+Route: The course is designed to give riders a glimpse of some very rugged, out of the way parts of the central Washington Cascades.
 In the spirit of rustic central Washington, much of the route is primitive Forest Service roads.
 There will be a water station at the junction of Mad River Road (approx mile 22), a full aid station with all the staples (pbj, fresh fruit, Clif, etc) at Entiat (approx mile 51) and one more water station near the top of Swakane (approx mile 70) as well as a few sag wagons for additional assistance.
 It is highly recommended to make use of each aid station -even if you may think you don’t need it.